remicmacs/jmessenger/docs/specs/essential_features.md

   * Thread pools & tasks to execute.
   * Each client connection create tasks and submits it to the tasks queue.
   * What state of the application has to be thread-safe ?
-  * What data has race conditions
+  * What data has race conditions ?
+  * `CopyOnWriteArrayList` is said to be the best solution for observers lists.
+* `ScheduledThreadPoolExecutor`: for tasks needing to be run periodically.
+* `CachedThreadPoolExecutor`: for a light server, needs little configuration and takes generally the correct decisions.
+* Write only `Runnable` and `Callable` objects as **tasks** to execute, and give them to the PoolExecutors.
 * Client identification => UUID associated to an account.
 * State of the channel as a history.
 * Channel: generic conversation between >= 2 people.